What Measures can be taken to Control the Spread of Diseases Resulting from Unhygienic Waste Management Practices?

 Encourage Public Participation

 Getting communities involved in waste management is a great idea.
 People can help clean up their neighborhoods and take part in recycling programs.
 When everyone works together, it makes a big difference.
+Explore how communities can better manage organic waste.

 Invest in Technology